WIPO Training Seminar 2018

-24th Advanced Level Training Seminar in Copyright and Related Rights organised by the British Copyright Council on behalf of WIPO and in association with the United Kingdom’s Intellectual Property Office.
+26th Advanced Level Training Seminar in Copyright and Related Rights organised by the British Copyright Council and the WIPO Academy, in partnership with the Centre for Commerical Law Studies at Queen Mary University of London, and the United Kingdom’s Intellectual Property Office.

 The primary aim of this two-week intensive training is to provide a guide to the operation of copyright and related rights, both in law and in practice, in the UK and in the context of European and international developments.